chef/chef-web-docs/chef_master/source/run_lists.rst

    * - Stages
      - Description
    * - **$ knife bootstrap**
-     - On UNIX- and Linux-based machines: The ``knife bootstrap`` subcommand is issued from a workstation.
-The hostname, IP address, or FQDN of the target node is issued as part of this command.
-An SSH connection is established with the target node using port 22.
-A shell script is assembled using the chef-full.erb (the default bootstrap template), and is then executed on the target node.
+     - Enter the ``knife bootstrap`` subcommand from a workstation.
+Include the hostname, IP address, or FQDN of the target node as part of this command.
+Knife will establish an SSH or WinRM connection with the target node using port 22 and assemble a shell script using the chef-full.erb file, which is the default bootstrap template.

-       On Microsoft Windows machines: The ``knife bootstrap windows winrm`` subcommand is issued from a workstation.
-(This command is part of the `knife windows plugin </knife_windows.html>`__.)
-The hostname, IP address, or FQDN of the target node is issued as part of this command.
-A connection is established with the target node using WinRM over port 5985.
-(WinRM must be enabled with the corresponding firewall rules in place.)
    * - **Get the install script from Chef**
-     - On UNIX- and Linux-based machines: The shell script that is derived from the chef-full.erb bootstrap template will make a request to the Chef website to get the most recent version of a second shell script (``install.sh``).
+     - The shell script that is derived from the chef-full.erb bootstrap template will make a request to the Chef website to get the most recent version of a second shell script (``install.sh``).

        On Microsoft Windows machines: The batch file that is derived from the windows-chef-client-msi.erb bootstrap template will make a request to the Chef website to get the .msi installer.
    * - **Get the Chef Infra Client package from Chef**